mabreyes/adserver-tutorial/README.md

 ### 2. The connected ad campaign is exposed on the publisher’s website

-Publishers inserts the zone tag into their website.
-The zone tag includes zone ID, and requests for appropriate ad campaign using the zone ID when a page is loaded.
+Publishers insert the zone tag into their website.
+The zone tag includes zone ID, and requests for appropriate ad campaigns using the zone ID when a page is loaded.

 ```html
 <html>